Creem CLI + AI Coding Assistant: The Payment Workflow I Actually Use

 ./verify-checkout.sh ch_3maG1MXsrJLQC1FRzu8lrA

-This is the same feedback loop from earlier, just automated.
+Same feedback loop as before, just automated.
 Change code, run the script, ten seconds.
-This script is in the GitHub repo.
+The script is in the GitHub repo.

 That’s my setup

-AI agent handles the rest — summaries, lookups, repetitive stuff.
-The split is simple: I do the thinking, the agent does the typing.
+AI agent handles the rest.
+Summaries, lookups, repetitive stuff.
+I do the thinking, the agent does the typing.

 Commands and the verification script are on GitHub.
 SKILL.md is the CLI reference for AI agents.